Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 option

-the mDNS registrar first checks to see if there are any records
+It then checks to see if there are any records either in cache or in

-If no such data exists, the mDNS registrar puts the record(s) in this
+exists, the mDNS registrar stores the record(s) in this registration

-registration in the probing state.
+in its local registration database and puts them in the probing

 When such data exists, the registrar MUST check to see if it has TSR